-A new mom and dad recently took this to new heights by meticulously recording when their baby was sleeping and eating, and then graphed it for a super clear look at how their baby spent her time from 3 months to 17 months of age.
+A new mom and dad recently took this to new heights by meticulously recording their baby’s newborn sleep patterns, and then graphed it for a super clear look at how their baby spent her time from 3 months to 17 months of age.

 Reddit user jitney86 explains they were tired of the unpredictability that often comes with a newborn’s feeding and sleeping patterns, and started tracking what information they had in an Excel spreadsheet.

-The resulting graph is a real lightbulb moment for anyone who has survived the newborn stage.
+The resulting graph is a real lightbulb moment for anyone who has survived the newborn stage, and knows that newborn sleep is unpredictable as hell.

 For those who have spent more time thinking about sleep than actually sleeping recently, here’s what you’re looking at: